AndreaOrru/Romhacking/README.md

 # Romhacking
-Tools, hacks and technical info about the good old games.
+The perfect guide to Tools, Hacks and Technical Info about the good old games.

 ## Installation
 ### Asar (65c816 assembler)